uyplayer/uyplayer/README.md

 - 📫 How to reach me **32848979@qq.com / uyplayer@outlook.com**

-- ⚡ Fun fact **I love to play PUBG , Need for Speed , CS and listen music , some sport**
+- ⚡ Fun fact **I love to play PUBG , Need for Speed , Clash of Clans , Machinarium , CS and listen music , some sport**

 <h3 align="left">Languages and Tools:</h3>